shane-downs/TrendLens/README.md

   GetSize() - returns self.map which is the number of unique Article objects that have been added to our map.
     O(1)

+  DeleteValue(article) - returns nothing, this deletes a specific article object from the map. article must be an Article object.
+Calls DeleteArticle(article) from
+    the HashTable class.
+Then assigns the size of the HashTable (self.map.buckets) to the self.size attribute.
+We do this because we don't know if the article was successfully delete (the article may not have existed) and so if we properly decremented the number of buckets in the hash table then assigning self.size with that should give us the correct size.
+    Example: "myMap.DeleteArticle(articleObject1)" This deletes articleObject1 from our map.
+    O(n) where n is the number of article in the sub-list.
+This is because we have to find the specific article in the sub-list which is just an unsorted list.
+    This is higher than other functions because they do not return a specific article, they return the sub-list.

   getitem(key) - returns a list of all the items in the map that have the same keyword as the key parameter.
 If the key does not exist in the map, there is
     nothing to return so the function will return an empty list.
 This supports the use of brackets to access values from the map.
 This function works by using
     the Access(key) function of the HashTable class (detailed below).
 The key must be a string.
     Example: "keyList = myMap["Dirt"]" This will assign a list of all the Article objects with the keyword "Dirt" to keyList.